RAcl/aws-ecr-create-image-and-push/README.md

 ## USE:

-Please, define next env vars:
+Please, you need to define next env vars:

 | env var | description |default|
 |--|--|--|